ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 Find the descriptive yaml via [this](https://gist.github.com/Nxtra/8ff9a7fd33186309e909df8f5a20cb28){:target="_blank"} gist.

-As you can see from the example the OpenAPI specification is very readable.
+As you can see from the example, the OpenAPI specification is very readable.
 Even if it's new to you, you should be able to deduct what is written in the yaml.
 You like looking in the yaml?
 Sure you don't!